tinacms/tina-cloud-starter/readme.md

 The document renderer component demonstrates the rich development experience gained by using auto-generated types from the Tina CLI.
 The `<DocumentRenderer>` shows how you can use the provided types to step through the data.
 This a great hand-off point to your design system.

 It's at this layer where the data-fetching and routing logic has already been handled, and you can focus on the look and feel of your website.
 We've provided a few components to get you started, but the idea is to let you run with it yourself, or plug in your favorite design system.
 Enjoy!

+# Content Models

+Inside the `.tina` folder you'll find several files related to content modeling.
+First, the `settings.yml` has a `sections` key which controls how content is persisted to the filesystem.
+As you'll see, sections can be comprised of multiple templates, making it easy to store content which is semantically similar, but might differ in shape, in the same folder.
+As an example we've created a `posts` section which can be either an `article` or an `essay` template.
+Read more about sections [here](https://forestry.io/docs/settings/content-sections/).

+The templates you'll see in the section definitions can be found in `.tina/front_matter/templates`.
+As you can see, some of them don't belong to a corresponding "section" (eg. `block-cta`).
+This is because template definitions can also be used as blocks, if you look in `.tina/front_matter/templates/page.yml` you'll see the `blocks` field using `blocks-cta` and `blocks-hero` templates.
+This is a really powerful pattern, instead of creating an entirely separate record for each "block" element, Tina is able to keep your content in a single file.